5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

-Have you ever been so frustrated with your work environment that you want to run away and never return?
-Have you ever felt hopeless, not knowing how to motivate your people or make your manager listen?
+Have you ever been so frustrated with your work environment that you wanted to run away and never return?
+Have you ever felt hopeless, unsure of how to motivate your team or persuade your manager to listen to you?
 Or have you ever felt powerless to inspire change?
 Does it feel like the size of the Titanic, overwhelmed and outnumbered, in your attempt to improve your working conditions and results?

 From personal experience, the sad truth is that if you answered yes to any of these questions, you are real.
 I would risk saying you are in a very average organisation.
-Chances are that most people and workplaces you interact with will feel very similar.
+Chances are that most people and workplaces you interact with will share similar characteristics.

 It’s a constant tug-of-war between employer and employee.
 The employee feels frustrated that the workplace doesn’t change, and the employer feels frustrated that the employees don’t change.
 Everyone waits for someone or something else to change, resulting in no change at all.

 We choose the road less travelled, the typical keeping-up-with-the-Jones syndrome, out of fear of embarking on something new and unknown.
-We follow the buzzwords and do things as they’ve always been rather than exploring unknown territory.
+We follow the buzzwords and do things as they’ve always been, rather than exploring unknown territory.
 We are so afraid that we might end up in a dead-end and have to turn around, even though, on the other hand, we might discover a valuable treasure.
-Our inborn negativity bias makes us choose the known over the unknown whenever there is the slightest risk of failure.
+Our inborn negativity bias causes us to choose the known over the unknown whenever there is even the slightest risk of failure.

 Yet, the most beautiful view always emerges after the hardest climb.
-And if Columbus had not explored unknown territory, the world as we know it would have been a very different place.
+And if Columbus had not explored previously unknown territory, the world as we know it would be a very different place.
 To succeed, you need to embrace and inspire change.
 Don’t want someone else to change?
 Rather, be the change you wish to see in your workplace.

 1. Change must be a choice

 If you believe you don’t have time to get buy-in, think again.
-The moment there is a crisis, people fall back into old habits, giving them permission to break the rules.
-They do things the way they feel comfortable with and prefer, not the restrictions imposed on them by management.
+The moment a crisis arises, people often revert to old habits, giving them permission to break the rules.
+They do things the way they feel comfortable and prefer, rather than the restrictions imposed on them by management.

 Taking the time to allow people to choose the change might postpone it for a while, yet it will probably result in a successful and sustainable change in the end.
 Forcing change on someone because there is no time will most certainly result in the transformation failing.
 Not only have you wasted a lot of time, but you also have not shown up for it.
 So, do you really not have the time?